Health Resources

 Meningitis is the inflammation of the membranes covering the brain and spinal cord.
 Viral meningitis is more common and generally less severe, while bacterial meningitis is less common but more severe.

 In viral meningitis, most children recover completely, but some may experience lingering symptoms such as malaise, dizziness and headaches.
-Rare complications include hearing impairment or long-term behavioural or learning issues.
+Rare complications include hearing impairment or long-term seizures, behavioural or learning issues.

 Diagnosis and Treatment Options